Foreign Secretary Liz Truss enters race to be next UK PM

 This has prompted his rivals to attack his economic record after the tax burden rose to the highest level since the 1950s.

-One lawmaker confirmed that a dossier criticising Mr Sunak’s record had been circulating on lawmaker WhatsApp groups.
+One MP confirmed that a dossier criticising Mr Sunak’s record had been circulating on politicians’ WhatsApp groups.

 Nadhim Zahawi, appointed finance minister in the turmoil of last week, said he was also being targeted by rivals after media reports raised questions about the former businessman’s personal finances and tax record.